GluuFederation/docs-ce-prod/3.0.1/source/api-guide/api.md

 ### Overview

 The API convention is set as _id_ followed by _prefix_ and _type_ or `/id/{prefix}/{type}/`.
-Please se the following table to specify what type you are generating.
+Please see the following table to specify what type you are generating.
 The `prefix` is used in the inum to make it possible to know the type of object just by looking at the identifier.

 | `prefix` | `type`               | `description`                          |